ei_seat

 Immediately after sending this request, the object is considered destroyed by the EIS implementation.
 It must no longer be used by the client.

-This seat has been removed and a client should release all associated resources.
+Informs the client that this seat has been removed, and that it should release all associated resources.

 ei_seat.name